 - The Company, at its expense, will construct dock improvements at Seller's facility, in an amount not to exceed \$279,700.
-Construction is to commence within 90 days of closing. - The Company shall rent a portion of the land retained by the Seller for an initial term of 20 years, with payment of of \$250,000 for the entire term paid in advance. - Seller shall lease back three buildings for up to 24 months following the sale, with the first 12 months rent abated.
-Rent during the second twelvemonth period shall be at \$7.00 per square foot.
+Construction commenced within the mandated 90 days of closing. - The Company shall rent a portion of the land retained by the Seller for an initial term of 20 years, with payment of \$250,000 for the entire term paid in advance. - Seller leased back three buildings for up to 24 months following the sale, with the first 12 months rent abated.